piotrsiupa/karnaugh-solver/README.md

 ### Input

+This is an example of an input that defines 2 functions with 4 arguments.

 Each part was formatted a little differently to show various styles allowed by the parser.
 (If you want, you can even use mix and match them in a single line.)